Definition of Debt to Equity Ratio

-The debt to equity ratio or debt-equity ratio is calculated by dividing a corporation's total liabilities by the total amount of stockholders' equity: (Liabilities/Stockholders' Equity):1.
+The debt to equity ratio or debt-equity ratio is the result of dividing a corporation's total liabilities by the total amount of stockholders' equity.

 A corporation with $1,200,000 of liabilities and $2,000,000 of stockholders' equity will have a debt to equity ratio of 0.6:1.
 A corporation with total liabilities of $1,200,000 and stockholders' equity of $400,000 will have a debt to equity ratio of 3:1.